BaadMaro/CTF/IDEH-2021-Writeups/capture_it/README.md

 11803	256.786844861	192.168.43.135	192.168.43.1	HTTP	1023	HTTP/1.0 200 OK  (application/octet-stream)
 ````

-We have two HTTP requests to GET the files **script** and **Flag.enc** we can click fllow TCP stream on each request and see the content.
+We have two HTTP requests to GET the files **script** and **Flag.enc** we can click follow TCP stream on each request and see the content.

 The script is a Python 2.7 code :